2014 Neddy at Cornish Call for Applications Now Open

 Neddy at Cornish

 The Neddy at Cornish is an annual artist award program supported by the Behnke Foundation and housed at Cornish College of the Arts in memory of Robert E. (“Ned”) Behnke and in celebration of his life as an artist.
 Each year, two $25,000 unrestricted awards are given—one in painting and one in any medium or combination of media grounded in the visual arts—to artists living and working in the greater Puget Sound region.
-Six finalists will also receive $1,000 and will be included in a group exhibition each June.
+Six finalists will also receive $1,500 and will be included in a group exhibition in September.

 Ned Behnke was a beloved member of the Behnke Family and a renowned and talented painter.
 Ned had a passion for the arts that extended beyond his own work.
 He appreciated the myriad forms that art takes and the way in which art can foster a conscious, vital and more livable world.

 After Ned’s untimely death, Shari D. Behnke founded the Neddy in 1996 as a way to honor both his legacy as a visual artist and his deep connection to the Seattle art community.
 Under the auspices of the Behnke Foundation, the Neddy has become one of the most important art awards in Seattle.
 The artists who have been recognized have a unique vision and a strong passion for their art as well as for the transformative potential of art to enliven and enrich the world in which they live and practice.